 Process Description Verify UNIX master server settings Determine in what domain a host is registered (where the primary authentication broker resides), and determine the name of the computer the certificate represents.
 Run bpnbat with -whoami with -cf for the master server's credential file.
-The server credentials are located in the /usr/openv/var/vxss/credentials/directory .
+The server credentials are located in the /usr/openv/var/vxss/credentials/ directory.
 For example: bpnbat -whoami -cf /usr/openv/var/vxss/credentials/unix_master.company.com Name: unix_master.company.com Domain: NBU_Machines@unix_master.company.com Issued by: /CN=broker/OU=root@unix_master/O=vx Expiry Date: Oct 31 15:44:30 2007 GMT Authentication method: Veritas Private Security Operation completed successfully.
 If the domain listed is not NBU_Machines@unix_master.company.com, or the file does not exist, consider running bpnbat -addmachine for the name in question (unix_master).
 Run this command on the computer that serves the NBU_Machines domain (unix_master).
 Then, on the computer where we want to place the certificate (unix_master), run: bpnbat -loginmachine Note: When determining if a credential has expired, remember that the output displays the expiration time in GMT, not local time.
 Note: For the remaining procedures in this verification topic, assume that the commands are performed from a console window.
 The window in which the user identity is in question has run bpnbat -login using an identity that is a member of NBU_Security Admin.
 This identity is usually the first identity with which the security was set up.
 Verify which computers are To verify which computers are present in the authentication broker, log on as a member of the Administrators group and run the following command: present in the authentication broker bpnbat -ShowMachines The following command shows which computers you have run: bpnbat -AddMachine

-Table 13-9 Verification process for the UNIX master server
+Table 14-9 Verification process for the UNIX master server

-Process Description

-Verify which computers are To verify which computers can perform authorization lookups, log on as root on the authorization broker and run the following command:
+Process Description Verify which computers are permitted to perform authorization lookups To verify which computers can perform authorization lookups, log on as root on the authorization broker and run the following command: bpnbaz -ShowAuthorizers ==================================== Domain:NBU_Machines@unix_master.company.com Name: unix_media.company.com Operation completed successfully.

-permitted to perform authorization lookups bpnbaz -ShowAuthorizers

-Type: User Domain Type: vx

-Domain:NBU Machines@unix master.company.com

-Name: unix_master.company.com

-Type: User

-Domain Type: vx

-Domain:NBU_Machines@unix_master.company.com

-Name: unix_media.company.com

-Operation completed successfully.

 This command shows that unix_master and unix_media are permitted to perform authorization lookups.
 Note that both servers are authenticated against the same vx (Veritas Private Domain) Domain, NBU_Machines@unix_master.company.com.

-If a master server or media server is not part of the list of authorized computers, run bpnbaz -allowauthorization <server_name> to add the missing computer.</server_name>

-Verify that the To make sure that the database is configured correctly, run bpnbaz -listgroups:

-database is configured correctly bpnbaz -listgroups NBU_Operator NBU_Admin NBU_SAN Admin NBU_User NBU_Security Admin Vault_Operator Operation completed successfully.

-If the groups do not appear, or if bpnbaz -listmainobjects does not return data, run
+If a master server or media server is not part of the list of authorized computers, run bpnbaz -allowauthorization <server_name> to add the missing computer.</server_name> Verify that the database is configured correctly To make sure that the database is configured correctly, run bpnbaz -listgroups: bpnbaz -listgroups NBU_Operator NBU_Admin NBU_SAN Admin NBU_User NBU_Security Admin Vault_Operator Operation completed successfully.
+If the groups do not appear, or if bpnbaz -listmainobjects does not return data, run bpnbaz -SetupSecurity.

-bpnbaz -SetupSecurity.

-Table 13-9 Verification process for the UNIX master server (continued)
+Table 14-9 Verification process for the UNIX master server (continued)